gordielachance/post-bookmarks/readme.txt

 == Changelog ==

 = 0.1.1 =
+* set the link domain as class in the link output
+* display entries in metabox using class CP_Links_List_Table (extends WP_List_Table)
+* store / read entries from the Link Manager plugin (Worpress core) instead of metas

-* wrapped in a class
+* wrapped in a class, better code structure
 * use fontAwesome css, deleted drag_handle.png
-* better plugin structure
 * new function allowed_post_types() to get dynamically the post types allowed for the plugin
+* various other improvements

 = 0.1 =
 * Forked from [Custom Post Links](https://github.com/daggerhart/custom-post-links) by Jonathan Daggerhart.